rednafi/rednafi.com/content/python/mixins.md

 to built-in sets.

 However, since no hashing happens, it's slower to perform addition and retrieval compared to built-in sets.
-The following code snippet was taken directly from [Raymond Hettinger]'s 2019 PyCon Russia [talk] on advanced data structures.
+The following code snippet was taken directly from Raymond Hettinger's 2019 PyCon Russia talk[^6] on advanced data structures.

 ```python
 from collections.abc import MutableSet